-George grabbed my hand, pulled me toward the door and put my jacket on.
-He grabbed my keys, pulled me through the door and locked it.
-He grabbed my hand again and we slowly started walking down the hallway in complete silence.
-All I could hear was my breathing and the echoing sound that our footsteps as we walked toward the second door I was going to walk through that day.
+George took my hand, guided me toward the door, and helped me put my jacket on.
+He grabbed my keys, guided me through the door, and locked it.
+He gently took my hand again and we quietly walked down the hallway.
+All I could hear was my breathing and the echoing sound that our footsteps as we walked toward the second door I was about to walk through that day.

 I just stared at that door as it appeared closer and closer.
 When we finally got to it, George opened it and put his hand on my shoulder to guide me through it.
 I just continued to stare at the next set of doors.
 The doors that exited the apartment building onto the street.
 Where Christina was parked and waiting for us.

 George opened that door and guided me through it onto the street.
-Christina got out of her car, hugged me, kissed my cheek, and looked right into my eyes with such compassion that it almost brought tears to my eyes.
+Christina got out of her car, hugged me, kissed my cheek, and looked right into my eyes with a kind of compassion that just about brought me to tear up.
 George opened the car door for me, waited for me to get in, then closed it and climbed into the back of the car.

-A song played on the radio while we drove off to the courthouse that haunted me for a long time after: it was “Every Breath You Take” by the Police.
-I didn’t realize until months later how perfect that song actually was for that specific day.
+A song played on the radio while we drove to the courthouse that haunted me for a long time after: it was “Every Breath You Take” by the Police.
+I didn’t realize until months later how perfect that song suited my mood that day.

 We pulled up to a building that had two big doors facing the street.
 Christina stopped and put the car in park.
 While George got out to open the door for me again, Christina placed her hand gently on top of mine, turned to me and said, “Good luck, and don’t worry so much, Anna.
 George is going to walk you through this.
 I will be back in about an hour to pick you up, okay?”